SEO for the Very Small Business, Part 1

 #1: Speed is Paramount for SEO

-Website Owners Tend to Not Want to Change Hosting Providers.
+Website Owners Tend Not to Want to Change Hosting Providers.

 #2: Content is Most of the Work for SEO